The Crypto Glossary

 DYOR (Do Your Own Research)

 A fundamental piece of advice in the crypto world.
-One should never blindly rely on the opinions of others but always research projects themselves.
+One should never blindly rely on the opinions of others but always investigate projects for themselves.

 Ethereum (ETH)